-The sector has not developing like the other agro-sectors.
-The rate of development of the industry is tightly tied to the slow rate at which the Fulani ethic group progress culturally.
+The sector has not developed like the other agro-sectors.
+The rate of development of the industry is tightly tied to the slow rate at which the Fulani ethnic group progress culturally.
 A group that still moves herds about from place to place grazing even along the major street of the nation’s capital.

-There are no scientific or technological input from them into the sector and as such yields per cow in the country are some of the lowest in the world.
-For instance while a cow in some other part of the world can produce over 50 litres of milk per day, an average cow in the Nigeria produces less that one litre of milk per day.
+There are no scientific or technological inputs from them into the sector and as such yields per cow in the country are some of the lowest in the world.
+For instance, while a cow in some other part of the world can produce over 50 litres of milk per day, an average cow in Nigeria produces less that one litre of milk per day.

 It is time for southerners to invest in cattle herding as environmental changes and agricultural expansion has helped reduce the high population of Tsetse fly and prevalence of Trypanosomiasis infection among cattle in the south.

-High population of Tsetse fly, the vector for Trypanosomiasis in the south has been one of the reasons cattle herding is not a traditional practice in the south, but with a decline in the distribution and abundance of tsetse in the south caused by long-term process of agricultural expansion that has destroyed the natural habitat of the cow killing insect, Trypanosomiasis is no longer threat to cattle herding in the south.
+The high population of Tsetse fly, the vector for Trypanosomiasis in the south has been one of the reasons cattle herding is not a traditional practice in the south and the theory that cattle cannot be raised in the south because of TseTse fly is based on nomadic cattle herding.
+But with a decline in the distribution and abundance of tsetse in the south caused by the long-term process of agricultural expansion that has destroyed the natural habitat of the cow-killing insect, Trypanosomiasis is becoming less a threat to cattle herding in the south.